Margaret and her unmarried sister Sabina A. Minerd (1852-1915) lived together for many years on a farm near Ohiopyle, Fayette County.

 At some point, Gertrude Estella Speicher, Margaret's niece, moved into their home to be a caregiver or helper.

-Seen at left is a rare old photographic postcard showing the picturesque Youghiogheny River falls at Ohiopyle, near the Minerd sisters' home.
+The picturesque Youghiogheny River falls at Ohiopyle, near the Minerd sisters' home, was a well-known landmark.

 Little else is known of Margaret's life.